Shubh-Dev/budget-navigant2/README.md

 ## Recipe App
-This application keeps track of a users transactions for different categories.
-It Allows a user to save categories, create transactionns or delete transactions under those categories and Keep track of the total transactions under a given category.
+This application keeps track of an user's transactions for different categories.
+It Allows a user to save categories, create transactions or delete categories, and Keeps track of the total transactions under a given category.

 ## See live version

 [Live version](https://still-coast-22556.herokuapp.com/)

+## Presentation by Author

 ## Built With